Hanns-Friedrich Kunz: Life and career

 Born in Ochsenhausen, Kunz first studied music at the Staatliche Hochschule für Musik und Darstellende Kunst Stuttgart.
-He then moved to Freiburg where he studied singing from 1969 to 1973.
-During his studies he was a member of the Gächinger Kantorei and took choir-conducting lessons with Helmuth Rilling in Frankfurt.
+He then moved to Freiburg, where he studied singing from 1969 to 1973.
+During his studies, he was a member of the Gächinger Kantorei and took choir-conducting lessons with Helmuth Rilling in Frankfurt.

-He attended various master classes, with Dietrich Fischer-Dieskau and Erik Werba among others.
-In 1974 he won a prize in the category "Lied and Oratorio" at the ARD International Music Competition in Munich.
+He attended various master classes, including with Dietrich Fischer-Dieskau and Erik Werba, among others.
+In 1974, he won a prize in the category "Lied and Oratorio" at the ARD International Music Competition in Munich.
 In addition to his engagement as a concert singer at home and abroad, he was a lecturer at the music academies in Freiburg and Karlsruhe for many years.

-From 1975 to 1987 Kunz was conductor of the Figuralchor Offenburg.
-From 1987 to April 2006 he conducted the Bach Choir Tübingen.
-In 1992 Kunz was appointed artistic director of the Stuttgarter Hymnus-Chorknaben.
+From 1975 to 1987, Kunz was conductor of the Figuralchor Offenburg.
+From 1987 to April 2006, he conducted the Bach Choir Tübingen.
+In 1992, Kunz was appointed artistic director of the Stuttgarter Hymnus-Chorknaben.
 He held this position until his retirement in March 2010.

-In 2002 he was awarded the title Kirchenmusikdirektor (KMD, church music director) by the Landesbischof.
-In 2003 he received the Order of Merit of Baden-Württemberg.
-In March 2010 he was awarded the citizen medal by the mayor of the city of Stuttgart.
+In 2002, he was awarded the title Kirchenmusikdirektor (KMD, church music director) by the Landesbischof.
+In 2003, he received the Order of Merit of Baden-Württemberg.
+In March 2010, he was awarded the citizen medal by the mayor of the city of Stuttgart.